Professional counselling & psychotherapy in Winchester, Southampton, Chandlers Ford, Eastleigh, Romsey & Hedge End.

 Transactional Analysis was developed by Eric Berne (1910-1970), a doctor and psychiatrist who had been studying to become a psychoanalyst.
 Developing some of Freud's ideas he developed his innovative and accessible therapeutic approach.
 His 1964 book "Games People Play" sold over six million copies.
 Another book by one of his founding group ("I'm OK - You're OK" by Thomas Harris) sold over ten million copies.
 Berne was very focused in looking to see positive change in his patients.
 Over the years there has been a great deal of new writing and thinking about TA internationally and it has proved to be an effective basis for psychotherapy.

 Central to TA is the idea of “ego states”.
 This says that each of us is psychologically made up of Child, Adult and Parent ego states.

 Similarly the Child ego state is the location of feelings from birth.
 Often feelings from the past can emerge in the present and interfere in our day to day functioning.
 Using Child strategies to navigate our relationships can often be counterproductive.
 Sometimes we feel stuck.
 This can be due to our inner Child and inner Parent conflicting, causing an impasse.
-Again, therapeutic work can help to unblock these impasses, freeing us up to feel better about ourselves.
+Psychotherapists can help to unblock these impasses, freeing us up to feel better about ourselves.

 Our Adult ego state is rational and decision making.
 It draws from the other two (otherwise we’d be computers on legs) but should do so in an appropriate manner to the here and now: where the Child or Parent ego state predominates we call this a contamination.
 A lot of TA work looks at strengthening the Adult by decontaminating it through exploring Parent and Child ego state feelings, thoughts and behaviours.

 There are lots of books and resources around this concept.
-Given it is so powerful in liberating our self-identity it is used extensively in the work.
+Given it is so powerful in liberating our self-identity it is used extensively in the counselling work.